 If the court approves your petition, it will be entered into the record and the clerk will inform you.
 All records will be sealed at this time.
 If the court challenges your petition, you may need to provide more information, go to court, and offer greater detail and proof that your records should be sealed.

 Even if you criminal record cannot be sealed, you can take some steps to increase your chances of finding and keeping a job.
 You may want to obtain a Certificate of Relief from Disabilities or a Certificate of Good Conduct.
 Follow this step-by-step guide for how to obtain these certificates.

 Getting a record sealed involves meeting very specific court requirements and convincing multiple authorities to support your request.
-An experienced attorney can help guide you through the process and provide important insights into your case and its potential issues.
-Contact a qualified local practitioner for a free initial review to discuss putting your criminal record behind you.
+If you're looking to expunge your criminal record in New York, you should contact a local criminal defense attorney who can help guide you through the process and provide important insights into your case and its potential issues.

 Next Steps: Search for a Local Attorney